druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 &nbsp;

 [^1]: We reverse the sign because of the inconvenient convention of how triangle angles are measured.
-Suppose we you start walking in the direction of segment $$a_1$$ for the first asset.
+Suppose you start walking in the direction of segment $$a_1$$ for the first asset.
 If for segment $$a_2$$ you keep going in the same direction, that corresponds to $$\alpha'$$ = 0&deg;, correlation = 1.0.
 If you do a 180, that corresponds to $$\alpha'$$ = 180&deg;, correlation = -1.0.
-If you make a right angle turn in either direction, that corresponds to $$\alpha'$$ = +/- 90&deg;, correlation = 0.
+If you make a right-angle turn in either direction, that corresponds to $$\alpha'$$ = +/- 90&deg;, correlation = 0.
 The way we usually measure triangle angles, an angle of 0 corresponds to doing a 180, which is a slightly backwards way of looking at it.
 So we have to reverse the sign on the classic cosine rule to make cosine math correspond to correlation math.
-But the spatial relation is the same.
+But the spatial relationship is the same.